 Welcome to my blog with hiking tips for the Grand Canyon and how to avoid the crowds.
 During my trips to the United States over the past years, I noticed an increase on the number of tourists traveling to the American National Parks.
 With this guide for hiking in the Grand Canyon I hope to provide you with some useful information for planning your hiking trip to the Grand Canyon.

-[Note: this blog was first published in August 2013 and updated in January 2019]
+This blog was first published in August 2014 and updated in January 2021

 When I first considered going to the USA, I didn’t include the Grand Canyon in my itinerary, since when looking on the map it didn’t seem that logical to go there from the other places I wanted to visit.
 It was only until I dropped the idea of visiting Iceland on the way over and going to Las Vegas instead, it seemed logical to add the Grand Canyon too.
 Somehow it was never on my “really-want-to-visit-list” although I knew it had to be spectacular, at least that’s what I heard from everyone.